alexankitty/Myrient-Search-Engine/README.md

 # Resource Requirements
 - 1.5GB-ish of memory for the initial crawl (can be reduced by tweaking environment variables at the cost of slower indexing)
 - 800MB-ish of memory for running the server
+- HTTPS for some CORS functions to work correctly.

 # Self-Hosting